jenni-westoby/Julia_GPU_examples/docs/src/Vector_dot_product.md

-# Shared Memory and Synchronisation
+temp# Shared Memory and Synchronisation

 Following our example of vector addition in the previous section, you may be left wondering what the point of making a distinction between blocks and threads is.
 This section should make this clear.

 You may recall from "Some Background on GPUs" that GPUs are composed of grids of blocks, where each block contains threads.
+In the drawing below, we have deployed a grid of 16 blocks each containing 16 threads (```@cuda threads = 16, blocks = 16```)

 ![](images/grid_threads_blocks.png)